mosaicml/composer/composer/algorithms/channels_last/README.md

 If the model weights are instead initialized in NHWC format, PyTorch will automatically convert the first input activation tensor to NHWC to match, and it will persist the memory format across all subsequent activations and gradients.
 This means that convolution operations no longer need to perform transposes, speeding up training.

 We currently implement this method by casting the user’s model to channels-last format (no changes to the dataloader are necessary).
 When the first convolution operation receives its input activation, it will automatically convert it to NHWC format, after which the memory format will persist for the remainder of the network (or until it reaches a layer that cannot support having channels last).

+> ✅ Channels Last Improves Training Speed
+>
+> In our experiments, Channels Last improves the attainable tradeoffs between training speed and the final quality of the trained model.
+> We recommend Channels Last for training convolutional networks.

 > ❗ Overhead from Operations Incompatible with Channels Last Memory Format
 >